lokanta/lokanta.github.io/_posts/2020-09-11-fairy-castles.md

 That night, the first friend couldn’t shake the feeling of worry.
 What was up with their friend?

-He tried searching online and what they found was worrying.
+They tried searching online and what they found was worrying.

 When they typed “fairy castles …” they got a whole series of auto-complete suggestions.